-Looking for 100% grass-fed and grass-finished beef locally raised on lush Willamette Valley pastures?
+Looking for 100% grass-fed and grass-finished beef and lamb, locally raised on lush Willamette Valley pastures?
 Kookoolan Farms is a regenerative farm located in Yamhill, Oregon, where we focus on raising the most natural, delicious and nutrient-dense meats for you and your family, and focus on husbandry and grazing methods that help reverse climate change.

 Our family lives our values.
 As prior vegetarians (Koorosh even spent two years as a raw vegan!), we are deeply committed to the quality of our animals’ lives and deaths, and to the nutrient density of our finished meats.
 Not everyone can up-end their life to become a farmer and raise their own meats, but we invite you to transform your family’s relationship with meat by making Kookoolan Farms your farm, where your family can experience how people come together to celebrate food production and recognize that individual life has more to offer within the context of a community.
 We know every single person involved in production or processing of our meats by name, and are proud to have The Meating Place process all of our beef and lamb shares.